NickJD/ORForise/README.md

 ### GFF_Adder:

 GFF_Adder allows for the addition of predicted CDSs to an existing reference annotation (GFF or another tool) which produces a new GFF containing the original genes plus the new CDS from another prediction.
-Default filtering to remove additional CDSs that overlap existing genes by more than 50 nt.
+Default filtering will remove additional CDSs that overlap existing genes by more than 50 nt.
 The ```-gi``` option can be used to allow for different genomic elements to be accounted for, other than only CDSs.

 For Help: python3 -m ORForise.GFF_Adder -h